Skip to content

 Using /build

 The /build command is the single entry point for feature development.
-It orchestrates all 6 steps automatically:
+It orchestrates the four parent phases automatically:

 /build my-feature # Interactive mode (default)